tmikov/apple2tc/README.md

 [tools/a6502](tools/a6502)

-`a6502` is a simple two pass assembler written in an evening.
+`a6502` is a simple two pass assembler.
 No effort to optimize it has been made, specifically it creates lots of `std::string` instances.
 Should have probably used `std::string_view` instead, but I forgot that I was building with C++17 and it was available.